badlogic/marioslab-site/site/posts/rendering-like-its-1996/dos-nostalgia/index.bt.md

 > **Note:** when debugging the demos compiled for DOS, we'll be using DOSBox-x instead of 86Box.
 Two reasons: getting data into and out of 86Box is very annoying.
 And there is no serial port over TCP emulation in 86Box, so the debugger couldn't even connect.
 It should be possible to hook the debugger up with a program running in MS-DOS or FreeDOS in VirtualBox though.

 ## Bitmap fonts
+Rendering text these days is really, really hard.
+When we go zooming around documents or web pages via mouse wheel or touch zoom, we expect text to scale seamlessly and stay crisp.
+If we want to get fancy, we add [kerning](https://en.wikipedia.org/wiki/Kerning) and [hinting](https://en.wikipedia.org/wiki/Font_hinting) to the mix.

+It gets even harder when non-latin scripts like [arabic script](https://en.wikipedia.org/wiki/Arabic_script) or [CJK script](https://en.wikipedia.org/wiki/CJK_characters) need to get put on a screen.
+Now you have to deal with [ligatures](https://fonts.google.com/knowledge/glossary/ligature), mixed left-to-right and [right-to-left layouting](https://en.wikipedia.org/wiki/Right-to-left_script), and various other nightmares.

+And to top it all off, what you get out of a font file is usually a vector representation of not a character, but a [glyph](https://en.wikipedia.org/wiki/Glyph), which can be a character, or a part of a character, and oh my, this is all very complicated.

+Thankfully, there are various libraries that can help us draw text.
+For translating a text string to a set of glyphs, or [shaping](https://harfbuzz.github.io/what-is-harfbuzz.html#what-is-text-shaping) as it's usually called, you can use [HarfBuzz](https://harfbuzz.github.io/).
+If you want to rasterize those glyphs, which are usually given in vector form, you can use [FreeType](http://freetype.org/).
+If you  want to use your GPU to do most of that, you can use [Slug](https://sluglibrary.com/).
+Your operating system usually also comes with [APIs to draw text](https://learn.microsoft.com/en-us/windows/win32/directwrite/direct-write-portal).

+We aren't going to do any of that though.
+We'll be going somewhat old school and draw inspiration from [VGA text mode fonts](https://en.wikipedia.org/wiki/VGA_text_mode#Fonts), but with a 2022 spirit (aka being wasteful).

+Our system will be capable of drawing text where each character is encoded as 1 byte.
+Classic old `char *`.
+That's a total of 256 characters.

+ We'll use the  [ISO-8859-1 character set](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) which is sometimes incorrectly referred to as extended [ASCII](https://en.wikipedia.org/wiki/ASCII).
+The first 128 characters correspond to ASCII.
+The other 128 characters map to glyphs from various mostly western scripts.
+The entire character set corresponds to the first 256 Unicode code points.
+Here are the glyphs we'll support:

+--markdown-end
+{{post.figureMaxWidth("iso-8859-1.png", "The ISO-8859-1 character set <a href='https://en.wikipedia.org/wiki/ISO/IEC_8859-1'>Source: Wikipedia</a>", "80%")}}
+--markdown-begin

+The characters from `0-31` are labeled as undefined above.
+In ASCII, those are non-printable [control characters](https://en.wikipedia.org/wiki/ASCII#Control_characters).

+When we render a text, we'll interpret a character with encoding `9` as `\t` (tab), and a character with encoding `10` as `\n` (newline).
+We'll ignore all other characters in the range `0-31` and `127-159`.

+Each of these characters maps to a glyph image.
+E.g. the character with encoding `78` (0x4e) maps to the glyph image `H`.

+In VGA fonts, and most bitamp fonts in general.

+ What glyph image we use for each character is entirely up to us, but we'll stick to a standard.

 ## Next time on "Mario writes a lot of words"